 Build right the first time with Soil Gas Collector from PDS!

 The world’s scientific community has concluded that there is no safe level of radon gas; therefore, the onus is on building occupants to ensure that the air they breathe is healthy and safe.
 Typically this is done by the homeowner or builder venting radon gas in a safe and effective manner.
-With PDS’ proprietary soil gas collector mat (SGC), contractors, builders, mitigators, and, most importantly, homeowners can save time, energy, and money by building homes and commercial buildings “radon ready”.
+With PDS’ proprietary soil gas collector mat (SGC) sometimes referred to as “vapor mat”, contractors, builders, mitigators, and, most importantly, homeowners can save time, energy, and money by building homes and commercial buildings “radon ready”.
 In the industry, we call it radon ready new construction or RRNC for short.

 RRNC means that if a building is found to have radon gas inside, mitigation is simple.
-A passive radon system has already been built, and by adding a radon fan a homeowner or mitigator can activate the system and bring the radon levels down further.
+A passive radon gas mitigation system has already been built, and by adding a radon fan a homeowner or specialist can activate the ventilation system and bring the radon levels down further.

 What is Soil Gas Collector Mat?

-Soil gas collector mat (SGC) is a semi-permeable hard plastic membrane that can withstand tremendous pressure.
+Soil gas collector mat (SGC) A.K.A. vapor mat is a semi-permeable hard plastic membrane that can withstand tremendous pressure.
 It is placed directly on the “pad” or soil before a concrete foundation is poured.
-When installed properly, the SGC mat creates an airway that bypasses the interior of the building and allows sub-slab gases or vapor (including radon) to vent safely to the outside air.
+When installed properly, the vapor mat creates an airway that bypasses the interior of the building and allows sub-slab gases or vapor (including radon) to vent safely to the outside air.
 Passive RRNC systems give radon gas an “easy out”, however, radon can still enter the building through cracks and crevices.
 It is still recommended that builders and homeowners test for radon at least once every two years.
 If a high level is found, attach a qualified radon fan to the system and activate it.
-This will usually bring radon levels down significantly.
+These radon gas mitigation systems will usually bring radon levels down significantly.
 Soil Gas Collector Mat is extremely durable and can withstand work boots, wheelbarrows, and other common building site hazards (up to 3,000 PSI).

 What makes PDS’ SGC so special?